Armenia Says 4 Killed In Border Flare-up With Azerbaijan - UrduPoint

 Armenia has distanced itself from its historic ally Russia since Azerbaijan's offensive, with Yerevan angry that Moscow's peacekeeping force in Karabakh did not act during Azerbaijan's takeover.

+The United States, which had brought together the two sides for talks before Azerbaijan's military triumph in September, said the latest violence undermined diplomatic efforts.

+"The only way to a sustainable peace is at the negotiating table.
+Any ceasefire violations should be investigated and properly addressed," State Department spokesman Matthew Miller said.

-Baku has denied having territorial claims to Armenia after having regained Karabakh and ruled out a fresh conflict with Yerevan.
+Baku has denied any territorial claims to Armenia after having regained Karabakh and ruled out a fresh conflict with Yerevan.

 But Aliyev is suspected of trying to wrest control over Armenia's Siunik region to link Azerbaijan to the exclave of Nakhchivan, which is also bordered by Iran and Turkey.